 The transform also clamps all negative values, as some cameras such as the Panasonic Lumix series seem to encode values below zero.
 The default output is to ACES AP0 Color Space (including a chromatic adaptation) with a Linear gamma.
-This allows the transform to be used directly within an ACES workflow inside DaVinci Resolve, whether using ACES 1.0.x/1.1 or in Resolve Color Managed mode.
+The transform can be used directly within an ACES workflow inside DaVinci Resolve, whether using ACES 1.x or in Resolve Color Managed mode.
 The transform can also be used within Resolve’s Node structure to expose more options.
 When opened through the DCTL OpenFX plugin, the transform allows for additional parameter manipulations, such as:

 - Exposure Adjustment in exposure values from -8 to +8 stops

 - Color Space Transform to: ACES AP0/AP1, Rec.709, Rec.2020 or DaVinci Wide Gamut (default ACES AP0)

 - Gamma Transform to: Linear, Scene, ACEScc, ACEScct, Gamma 2.2, Gamma 2.4 and DaVinci Intermediate (default Linear)

 - Clamping values outside 0 – 1 range: None, Negatives, All (default Negatives)

 The HLG Normalized output is shown in the sample image below.
 On the left is a standard Rec.709 interpretation of the image when imported in a standard timeline.
 On the right is the Resolve HLG ACES 1000 NIT implementation, which is actually an Output Transform (ODT) and is considerably over exposed.
 In the center is the HLG Normalized Input Transform (IDT), which is at the correct exposure levels.

 The HLG curve characteristics are shown in the graph below and provide just under 4.5 stops of latitude above Middle Gray for BT.2408, assuming 18% middle-gray reflectance at 38% IRE.
 The HLG BT.2100 specification, as native to the camera is also shown for reference.

-The following table provides additional reference points when over/under exposing using Hybrid Log Gamma with reference to Middle Gray at 38% IRE:
+The following table provides additional reference points when over/under exposing using Hybrid Log Gamma with reference to BT.2408 with Middle Gray at 38% IRE: